holyjak/docker-grafana-influxdb-cloudwatch/README.md

   * AWS Credentials are supposed to be provided via env variables, for example:
     `docker run -e AWS_ACCESS_KEY_ID=xxxx -e AWS_SECRET_ACCESS_KEY=yyyy ...` (see `./start`) - in the case of AWS Elastic Beanstalk you can set them in you environment's configuration UI

+### Other

+See `utils/leadbutt2influxdb.clj` for a utility that can convert leadbutt output to InfluxDB input.
+You might want to copy and modify the leadbutt configuration file to fetch the last 2 weeks of hourly data (`Period: 60; Count: 336`), use the utility to convert it and post to InfluxDB.

 [1]: https://github.com/kamon-io/docker-grafana-influxdb